JainMayankA/JainMayankA/README.md

 - 👨‍💻 All of my projects are available  [here](https://github.com/JainMayankA/)

-- 💬 Conversant on **Full Stack Development or Computer Vision Solutions**
+- 💬 Conversant on **Full Stack Development or Computer Vision Domain**

 - 📫 How to reach me **maxjain71@gmail.com**